Restricted graph Lie algebras in characteristic two: Subalgebras of T-RAAGs

-We can choose the generators $v+u_0,u_1,\dots,u_n$ of $\mf m$ so that the $u_i$'s are elements of $\mf a(\Gamma_v)$.
-Consider the Lie subalgebra $\mf h=\gen{u_0,\dots,u_n}$ of the restricted RAAG Lie algebra $\mf a(\Gamma_v)$, i.e., $\mf h=\pi(\mf m)$.
-Clearly, if $u_0$ lies in the linear span of the $u_i$'s for $i\geq 1$, then $\mf m\simeq \mf h\times \mf k$.
-We can thus focus on the contrary.
+We can choose the generators $v+u_0,u_1,\dots,u_n$ of $\mf m$ so that the $u_i$'s are elements of $\mf a(\Gamma_v).$ Consider the Lie subalgebra $\mf h=\gen{u_0,\dots,u_n}$ of the restricted RAAG Lie algebra $\mf a(\Gamma_v),$ i.e., $\mf h=\pi(\mf m).$ Clearly, if $u_0$ lies in the linear span of the $u_i$'s for $i\geq 1,$ then $\mf m\simeq \mf h\times \mf k.$ We can thus focus on the contrary.

 Since Droms theorem holds true for restricted RAAG Lie algebras over arbitrary fields (Lemma \ref{lem:simpleBK}), $\mf h$ is a restricted RAAG Lie algebra.
-Moreover, up to a Gauss elimination procedure, we can assume that $y$ only appears in one of the $u_i$'s, say $u_{i_0}$.
-In particular, by Kurosh theorem \cite{sb}, $\mf h$ is the free product of the free restricted Lie algebra generated by $u_{i_0}$ and its subalgebra $\gen{u_0,\dots,\hat{u}_{i_0},\dots,u_n}$, where $\hat{u}_{i_0}$ means that the generator $u_{i_0}$ is omitted.
+Moreover, up to a Gauss elimination procedure, we can assume that $y$ only appears in one of the $u_i$'s, say $u_{i_0}.$ In particular, by Kurosh theorem \cite{sb}, $\mf h$ is the free product of the free restricted Lie algebra generated by $u_{i_0}$ and its subalgebra $\gen{u_0,\dots,\hat{u}_{i_0},\dots,u_n},$ where $\hat{u}_{i_0}$ means that the generator $u_{i_0}$ is omitted.

-Consider the map $f:\mf h\to \mf m$ given by $f(u_0)=v+u_{0}$ and $f(u_i)=u_i$ for $i>0$.
-We need to check well-definedness.
-After that, notice that $f$ is the inverse of $\pi\vert_{\mf m}$, i.e., $\mf h\simeq \mf m$.
+Consider the map $f:\mf h\to \mf m$ given by $f(u_0)=v+u_{0}$ and $f(u_i)=u_i$ for $i>0.$ We need to check well-definedness.
+After that, notice that $f$ is the inverse of $\pi\vert_{\mf m},$ i.e., $\mf h\simeq \mf m.$

-If $i_0=0$, then $\mf h=\gen{u_0}\amalg \gen{u_1,\dots,u_n}$, and $f$ is well-defined by the universal property of the free product.
+If $i_0=0,$ then $\mf h=\gen{u_0}\amalg \gen{u_1,\dots,u_n},$ and $f$ is well-defined by the universal property of the free product.

-If $i_0>0$, then $f$ is well-defined as $[v,u_i]=0$ for all $i\neq i_0$, and no relation involves $u_{i_0}$. \end{proof}
+If $i_0>0,$ then $f$ is well-defined as $[v,u_i]=0$ for all $i\neq i_0,$ and no relation involves $u_{i_0}.$ \end{proof}

-\begin{cor} Let $k$ be a field containing the field $\F_4$ of $4$ elements, and let $\Gamma$ be a mixed graph.
-Then the T-RAAG Lie algebra $\mf a(\Gamma)$ over $k$ is BK if, and only if, $\Gamma$ is a Droms mixed graph, and all the directed edges in any connected component of $\Gamma$ have a common origin. \end{cor} \begin{proof} First suppose that $\mf a(\Gamma)$ is BK.
+\begin{cor} Let $k\neq \F_2$ be a field of characteristic two, and let $\Gamma$ be a mixed graph.
+Then the T-RAAG Lie algebra $\mf a(\Gamma)$ over $k$ is Bloch-Kato if and only if $\Gamma$ is a Droms mixed graph, and all the directed edges in any connected component of $\Gamma$ have a common origin. \end{cor} \begin{proof} First, suppose that $\mf a(\Gamma)$ is Bloch-Kato.
 Then $\Gamma$ is a Droms mixed graph by Proposition \ref{prop:nonspecial} and Example \ref{ex:nonBKgraphs}.

-Let us assume, without loss of generality, that $\Gamma$ is connected and has two different directed edges $e_1,e_2\in D$.
-If, by contradiction $o(e_1)\neq o(e_2)$, then there are two cases to consider.
+Let us assume, without loss of generality, that $\Gamma$ is connected and has two different directed edges $e_1,e_2\in D.$ If, by contradiction $o(e_1)\neq o(e_2),$ then there are two cases to consider.